Fiona De Londras

 Fiona de Londras joined Birmingham Law School as the inaugural Chair in Global Legal Studies in the summer of 2015.
+From 2019-2022 she is Honorary Professor at the Australian National University, College of Law.
 She was previously professor ar Durham Law School and lecturer at University College Dublin.

 Fiona’s research and teaching interests are broadly in the fields of human rights and comparative constitutional law.
 In her work she particularly explores the role of rights in contentious policy contexts, asking whether and if so how human rights laws shape or influence policy choices, translated into law, in highly contested policy fields.
 Her work so far has explored these questions primarily in three contexts: counter-terrorism, reproductive rights (especially abortion law), and the development and domestic impacts of the European Convention on Human Rights.
 She also uses her legal academic expertise to influence policy, politics and legal decision making, having worked with politicians and civil society in Ireland, Gibraltar, the European Union, and the United Kingdom.
 Her work has been funded by the European Commission, the British Academy, the Joseph Rowntree Charitable Trust, and the Leverhulme Trust.
 In 2017 she was awarded the Philip Leverhulme Prize in law, awarded to recognise the achievement of outstanding researchers whose work has already attracted international recognition and whose future career is exceptionally promising.
 This Prize is supporting her research agenda from November 2018-2021.